Robust Bounded Influence Tests for Independent Non-Homogeneous Observations: Introduction

-\item The testing procedure is based on the minimization of a bona-fide objective function and the selection of the proper root of the estimating equation is simple as it must correspond to the global minimum.

-\item Our methods have bounded influence for the test statistics, and the level and power influence functions.
-Boundedness of the level and power influence functions are rarely considered even in case of i.i.d. data.
-We extend the concept of the level and the power influence functions in the case of independent but non-homogeneous data.

-\item The proposed tests are consistent at any fixed alternative.
-Further they also have high power against any contiguous alternative which makes them even more competitive with other powerful tests. \end{enumerate}
+The specific advantages of the proposed methods are as follows.
+(1) The method is completely general in that it works for any set-up involving independent and non-homogeneous data.
+(2) The proposal is simple to implement with minimal addition in computational complexity compared to likelihood based methods.
+(3) The testing procedure is based on the minimization of a bona-fide objective function and the selection of the proper root of the estimating equation is simple as it must correspond to the global minimum.
+(4) Our methods have bounded influence for the test statistics, and the level and power influence functions.
+(5) The proposed tests are consistent at any fixed alternative, and have high power against any contiguous alternative.

-In this paper, we assume Conditions (A1)--(A7) of \cite{Ghosh/Basu:2013}, which we refer to as the ``Ghosh-Basu conditions", and Assumptions A, B, C and D of \cite{Lehmann:1983}, p.~429, which we refer to as the ``Lehmann conditions".
-These conditions are listed in Appendix \ref{APP:Assumptions} for completeness.
+In this paper, we assume Conditions (A1)--(A7) of \cite{Ghosh/Basu:2013}, which we refer to as the ``Ghosh-Basu conditions", and Assumptions A, B, C and D of \citet[][p.~429]{Lehmann:1983}, which we refer to as the ``Lehmann conditions".
+These conditions are listed in Section S1 of the Online Supplement for completeness.